mckenzies125/bikeshare_analysis/README.md

 We all contributed to the data cleaning and write-up.

-The selection of machine learning models that were allowed to be selected from for Question 3 was limited to what was covered by the professor.
+The selection of machine learning models that were allowed to be used for Question 3 was limited to what was covered by the professor.
 So, a Random Forest model was used for the official write-up.
-After the class concluded, McKenzie tested a Gradient Boosted Model on the dataset, as can be seen in the directory "DIDA_325_Final_Project_Gradient_Boosted_Model.ipynb".
-Additionally, McKenzie's stratch-work for the original model, linear regression, can be found in the file "DIDA_325_Final_Project_LR_Model.ipynb".
+After the class concluded, McKenzie applied a Gradient Boosted Model on the dataset, as can be seen in the directory "DIDA_325_Final_Project_Gradient_Boosted_Model.ipynb".
+Additionally, McKenzie's stratch-work for the original model, linear regression, can be found in the directory "DIDA_325_Final_Project_LR_Model.ipynb".